 - 16.1 The Trust takes data protection very seriously, and will consider and comply with the requirements of Data Protection Legislation in relation to all of its activities whenever these involve the use of personal data, in accordance with the principles of data protection by design and default. - 16.2 In certain circumstances, the law requires us to carry out detailed assessments of proposed processing.
-This includes where we intend to use new technologies, which might pose a high risk to the rights of data subjects because of the types of data we will be processing or the way that we intend to do so. - 16.3 Each School will complete an assessment of any such proposed processing and has a template document, which ensures that all relevant matters are considered. - 16.4 The Data Lead should always be consulted as to whether a data protection impact assessment is required, and if so how to undertake that assessment.
+This includes where we intend to use new technologies, which might pose a high risk to the rights of data subjects because of the types of data we will be processing or the way that we intend to do so.
+A key element of the DPIA (data protection impact assessment) will be to assess the security of any software e.g Multi Factor Authentication (MFA). - 16.3 Each school will complete an assessment of any such proposed processing and has a template document, which ensures that all relevant matters are considered.
+All schools have access to GDPRiS and must use the templates found on the software. - 16.4 The Data Lead should always be consulted as to whether a data protection impact assessment is required, and if so how to undertake that assessment.